AriAbr/dotfiles/readme.md

 - `./git/.gitconfig`

+## Setup Vscode

-**Note - ** we don't store vscode dotfiles, since vscode has a way to sync the config, keybindings, and extensions via github, just set it up there once, and the next time you do a fresh install you can just sync again and have everything as you left it (will also auto sync across machines for you, all linked to your github account.)
+**Note:** we don't store vscode dotfiles, since vscode has a way to sync the config, keybindings, and extensions via github, just set it up there once, and the next time you do a fresh install you can just sync again and have everything as you left it (will also auto sync across machines for you, all linked to your github account.)

 ## Fork the repo